BlastWind/journey-through-formal-methods/src/smt_solvers/front.md

 The two branches of logic are systematically related.
 Most languages have syntactic and semantic concepts that coincide exactly ($\vdash$ corresponds to $\vDash$) — such an axiom system is said to be complete.

+### A solid example of proof theory vs model theory

 ### 1.2 Syllogism -> Boolean
 ```admonish info title="Take away one thing"
 Boole married algebra into logic, ending the two millennium reign of Aristotelian syllogisms.